Miles Plumlee: Personal life

 Miles has three siblings: brothers, Mason and Marshall, and sister, Madeleine.
 All three brothers participated in Duke's basketball program and won championships with the team there.
 Mason was drafted at pick 22 in the 2013 NBA draft by the Brooklyn Nets.
 His sister, Madeleine, played volleyball at the University of Notre Dame.

 His father, Perky, played basketball at Tennessee Tech, and his mother, Leslie, set the school single-game rebound record with 25 for the Purdue Boilermakers women's basketball team.
 The two met at a basketball camp during the summer of 1979.
 His grandfather, Albert "Bud" Schultz, played basketball at Michigan Tech (1944), his uncle, William Schultz, played basketball at Wisconsin-Eau Claire (1971–72), and another uncle, Chad Schultz, played basketball at Wisconsin-Oshkosh (1983–86).
 Another of Plumlee's uncles, Victor Ashe, is the former mayor of Knoxville, Tennessee and is a former US Ambassador to Poland.

+In January 2023, Plumlee married Australian model Catherine McNeil in New York City.